Guidance to Optimize Your Career

 Every week, I send one idea to help you build a career that is both successful and resilient by sharing practical strategies from factory floors, business dinners, and boardrooms.

-You will get strategies that actually work and are informed by my role as a Principal Researcher at Zero100 where I advise COOs and Chief Supply Chain Officers on navigating the challenges and opportunities presented by AI and the Digital Revolution.
+These are strategies informed by my role as a researcher Principal Researcher at Zero100 where I advise COOs and Chief Supply Chain Officers on navigating the challenges and opportunities presented by AI and the Digital Revolution.
 I hope you’ll join me.

 Rooting for you,